ddecremer/sails-recipes/README.md

     ````
     ctrl + `
     ````

-1. To create the Sails app, execute `sails new recipe-api --no-frontend`

-    Alternatively, you could create a Sails app (with front-end components): `sails new recipe-api`, which you'll get an output like the following, where you could decide to get an entire boiler-plate web app or not, both of which have Views in them.
-We won't be using Views in this walk-through, but even if you go this route and select 2, everything here works the same.

-    ```
-    Choose a template for your new Sails app:
-    1. Web App  ·  Extensible project with auth, login, & password recovery
-    2. Empty    ·  An empty Sails app, yours to configure
-    ```

-    - **NOTE:** If you create another folder outside of the one for this project and run this same command, but select 1, then you can reference it and compare how a full sample web app is built out, but that could be more confusing than it's worth right now.
-Also, don't select 1 and then use that for following the steps in this walk-through.
-That'd just *really* confuse you. :)

 1. Take a look at the app structure.
 We'll be spending most of our time in the `api` and `config` folders.

-1. To see what the Sails app looks like out-of-the-box right now, execute `sails lift` and you should see the following:
+1. To see what the Sails app looks like out-of-the-box right now, execute `sails lift` in the terminal and you should see the following:

     ```
     info: Starting app...